-8. Permanent Resident Card - If you do not hold U.S. citizenship but have been accorded "permanent resident" status, you must submit a copy of both sides of your Permanent Resident Card (I-151, I-551, or I-551C) to our office.
-If you have an Arrival-Departure Record (I-94 or I94A), you may be eligible for federal financial aid.
-Please check with us.

-If you have a Notice of Approval to Apply for Permanent Residence (I-171 or I-464), you are not eligible for federal student aid.

-- 9. The Request to be Classified "Disadvantaged" helps us identify eligible candidates for Loans for Disadvantaged Students (LDS).
+- 7. Permanent Resident Card If you do not hold US citizenship but have been accorded "permanent resident" status, you must submit a copy of both sides of your Permanent Resident Card (I-151, I-551, or I-551C) to our office.
+If you have an Arrival-Departure Record (I-94 or I-94A), you may be eligible for federal financial aid - contact our office for further details.
+If you have a Notice of Approval to Apply for Permanent Residence (I-171 or I-464), you are not eligible for federal student aid. - 8.
+The Request To Be Classified "Disadvantaged" helps us identify eligible candidates for Loans for Disadvantaged Students (LDS).
 Students may also find that this designation helps them in the future for possible HHS funding.
 LDS loans have very favorable repayment terms.
-Please review the eligibility criteria on the Form and submit it if you think you may qualify. - 10.
-Activity Questionnaire All applicants for VP&S Scholarship assistance must complete this form.
-We use the information you provide both to report to our donors on scholarship & loan recipients and to identify eligible students for targeted funds. - 11.
-If you are interested in a Federal Work-Study award, you should contact our office for further information. - 12.
-Students with dependents should complete the Dependent Care Form and contact their financial aid officer to discuss any budgeting concerns. - 13.
-Commuting students must submit information separately about both commuting and living expenses.

-- 14. Single students with expenses greater than the published budget should submit itemized budgets to our office for review.
+Please review the eligibility criteria on the Form and submit it if you think you may be eligible. - 9.
+If you are interested in a Federal Work-Study award, you should contact our office for further information. - 10.
+Students with dependents should complete the Dependent Care Form and contact your financial aid officer to discuss any budgeting concerns. - 11.
+Commuting students must submit information separately about both commuting and living expenses. - 12.
+Single students with expenses greater than the published budget should submit itemized budgets to our office for review.
 Rents that exceed our average budgets may be approved for extra borrowing BUT only to a maximum of \$1,400 a month.
 The Rent Adjustment Form and a copy of your lease will be required before any adjustments to your budget are made.
-Check with your Financial Aid Officer before committing to additional housing or other expenses that you cannot cover with personal funds. - 15.
-Limited scholarship funds are available for travel expenses for MCY clerkships and D&I electives taken at Mary Imogene Bassett Hospital in Cooperstown, New York.
-Requests for these costs for all students should be submitted or itemized separately from other travel requests. - 16.
-Senior Elective Travel Differentiation & Integration (D&I) students should note that expenses incurred for away electives are not included in the standard budget.
-These expenses may be covered by external loans.
-You will need to submit a separate itemized budget with documentation in order to add these expenses to your budget and qualify for additional loans.
-We expect you to use the least expensive transportation options, i.e., use ground transportation to Boston and Washington, DC and public transportation, not car service, to local airports.
-Consult beforehand with your Financial Aid Officer if you have any questions about allowable expenses.

-All requests for additional funds for senior elective travel, including Cooperstown, should be made in writing to the Office of Student Financial Aid & Planning by January 15 of the academic year.

-- 17. Residency Application and Interview Expenses Some expenses for residency applications and interviews may be added to your financial aid budget.
-This is done on an individual basis.
-You will need to submit a separate itemized budget with documentation in order to add these expenses to your budget and qualify for additional loans. - 18.
-Federal Direct Unsubsidized Stafford Loan and Federal Direct Graduate PLUS (Grad PLUS) Loans All new students should complete a separate Master Promissory Note (MPN) for the Direct Unsubsidized Stafford Loan.
+Check with your Financial Aid Officer before committing to additional housing expenses that you cannot cover with personal funds. - 13.
+Senior Interview Travel Expenses incurred for applying to postdoctoral programs are not allowable in your financial aid budget.
+We can recommend some outside sources that you may find helpful to fund these costs.
+Contact your financial aid officer if you have questions. - 14.
+Federal Direct Unsubsidized Stafford Loan and Federal Direct Graduate PLUS (GradPLUS) Loans - All new students should complete a separate Master Promissory Note (MPN) for the Direct Unsubsidized Stafford Loan.
 If you will also be applying for the Grad PLUS loan you will need to do a separate MPN.
 Please note that Entrance Counseling is required and can be completed at StudentLoans.gov along with the MPN.
 Entrance Counseling is done once and applies to both loans.
 If you are a continuing student who borrowed from these programs in the previous academic year, you will not have to complete another MPN or redo the Entrance Counseling.

-Please note the following: there is no place on the MPN to request loan amounts:
+Please note that there is no place on the MPN to request loan amounts.

-a) If you don't qualify for school funds your financial aid award letter will include recommended amounts to borrow from the Federal Direct Unsubsidized Stafford Loan.
+a) Your financial aid award letter will include the maximum amount you are eligible to borrow from the Federal Direct Unsubsidized Stafford Loan.